Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/10. WebSockets with Socket.io/README.md

 ## Baseline Challenges

-1. Imagine you are working for a pet rescue and they want their website to update what each pet is doing when they do it.
+1. Imagine Pete wants you to make it so that viewers of the website can see what each pet is doing as they do it, e.g. Playing, Eating, Bathing, Sleeping.
-1. Create a project called `pet-store` with the express generator.
-1. Add a Pet resource with new, create, show routes.
 1. Add socket.io and get a "hello world" working of websocket connections.
 1. Make the server update the client on the pets#show page with either: 1) eating, 2) bathing, 3) sleeping, or 4) playing.
 Implement WebSockets so that a pet's status is updated on their show page randomly every 10 seconds.